Vermont Agency of Education Briefs

 Organizations that Support Proficiency-Based Learning

-- Achieve-National, resources about competency-based pathways, graduations requirements, and college and career readiness.
+- Achieve-National, resources about competency-based pathways, graduation requirements, and college and career readiness.

 - Competency Works, Learning from the Cutting Edge, resources to support the understanding of competency-based education, personalization, and related policies.